 6. Structure Your Speaking Order

 Whether you are holding Q&A at the end of a meeting or sharing ideas around a central topic, be sure that you stipulate a speaking order.
-Doing so will ensure that there is no confusion during your meeting, allowing each attendee to formulate their thoughts clearly and calmly before speaking.
+Doing so will ensure that there is no confusion during your meeting.
+It allows each attendee to formulate their thoughts clearly and calmly before speaking.
 Always do your best to eliminate pressure.

 7. Assign Each Meeting a Facilitator & Note-Taker

 To keep your meeting productive in all aspects, while making every meeting easy to reference at a later stage of your project, place a facilitator in charge to lead the meeting, and assign someone the task of taking notes.
-Don’t give the facilitator the responsibility of keeping a record, as this will likely disrupt their focus by leaving them preoccupied with trivialities.
+Don’t give the facilitator the responsibility of keeping a record.
+This will likely disrupt their focus by leaving them preoccupied with trivialities.